 Altido Haymarket, Rosebery Crescent

 There’s a new hotel on the block!
 Get ready to enjoy a stylish stay at Altido Haymarket.
 With its elegantly decorated rooms, guests are guaranteed a good night’s rest here.
-You’ll feel right at home with each room furnished with a double bed, private ensuite bathroom, a flat screen TV, a fridge, free toiletries and much more.
-With lots of attractions located nearby including Edinburgh Castle and the Royal Botanic Garden, its a fantastic base for a city getaway.
+Each room is furnished with a double bed, private ensuite bathroom, a flat screen TV, a fridge, free toiletries and much more.
+With lots of attractions located nearby including Edinburgh Castle and the Royal Botanic Garden, it’s a fantastic base for a city getaway.

 Point A Hotel – Edinburgh Haymarket